 When your bucket fills up with honey, then its time to decant.
 I use sterilized Mason jars with screw-on lids.
 Just open the spigot and be ready for honey to flow.
 Be ready to shut the spigot off quickly and wait for the inevitable drip.

 Honey should be kept in a dark cabinet, not in the refrigerator.
 It is naturally anti-bacterial, and has been used for centuries on wounds.
 It will not mold.
 It may crystallize, which is a reaction to the ambient temperature, since bees keep their hives between 91 and 97 degrees F. There is nothing wrong with crystallized honey; if you would like it liquid again, set the jar in a pan of hot water, or microwave it briefly.
+You even can get instruction on unclutterer on how to microwave specific foods like honey.

 Once you are done extracting, you can set all the equipment and pile of discarded crushed honeycomb (unless you have other plans for it) out in an ant-free place near your hive for the bees to clean up.